Gaia Mission Science Performance - Gaia

 Expected Science Performance for the nominal and the extended mission

 |Astrometric Performance Photometric Performance Spectroscopic Performance PyGaia (Python toolkit)|

-The spectroscopic instrument has been designed to cope with object densities up to 36,000 stars per square degree.
-In denser areas, only the brightest stars are observed and the completeness limit will be brighter than 16th magnitude.
+The spectroscopic instrument can cope with object densities up to some 35,000 stars per square degree.
+In denser areas, only the brightest stars are observed such that the spectroscopic completeness limit becomes brighter than 16th magnitude in such regions.